xu-cheng/pandoc-katex/README.md

 For more flags, see `pandoc-katex --help`.

-## Configure File
+## Configuration File

-Options can also be read from external configure file.
-The configure file should be in `.toml` format.
+Options can also be read from an external configuration file.
+The configuration file should be in `.toml` format.
 For example:

 ```toml
 fleqn = true